 A. No. Apart from those exceptions listed in Section 333.16171 of the Public Health Code, it is a felony to practice a regulated health profession in Michigan without first obtaining a license or registration from this office.

-Q. Once I apply, how long does it take to get a license?
+Q. How long does it take to process my application?

 Q. How do I get certified as a pharmacy technician?

 A. There is no license or registration that is issued by the State of Michigan to pharmacy technicians because it is not a regulated profession.
 To obtain certification as a pharmacy technician, individuals must contact the national Pharmacy Technician Certification Board (PTCB) at http://www.ptcb.org/ or 800-363-8012.
 The Michigan Pharmacists Association (MPA) does not certify pharmacy technicians but can serve as a resource for educational/certification study materials for individuals who are interested in a career as a pharmacy technician.
 The MPA can be contacted at www.michiganpharmacists.org or 517-484-1466.